autopilotpattern/mysql/README.md

 The first thing the `triton-mysql.py` application does is to ask Consul whether a primary node exists.
 If not, the application will atomically mark the node as primary in Consul and then bootstrap the node as a new primary.
 Bootstrapping a primary involves setting up users (root, default, and replication), and creating a default schema.
 Once the primary bootstrap process is complete, it will use `xtrabackup` to create a backup and upload it to Manta.
 The application then writes a TTL key to Consul which will tell us when next to run a backup, and a non-expiring key that records the path on Manta where the most recent backup was stored.

-If a primary already exists, then the application will ask Consul for the path to the most recent backup and download it.
+If a primary already exists, then the application will ask Consul for the path to the most recent backup snapshot and download it and the most recent binlog.
 The application will then ask Consul for the IP address of the primary and set up replication from that primary before allowing the new replica to join the cluster.

+Replication in this architecture uses [Global Transaction Idenitifers (GTID)](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids.html) so that replicas can autoconfigure their position within the binlog.

 ### Maintenance via `health` handler